gcbel/prework-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-As my very first website, I made this study guide for the material I learned in the prework of the Columbia University Full-Stack coding bootcamp.
+As my very first website, I made this study guide for the material I learned in the prework for the Columbia University Full-Stack coding bootcamp.
 This website allows me to keep together all the notes I took for this first module and can hopefully be helpful as I continue on in this course.
 I learned skills in HTML, CSS, and Javascript, including how to set up a website and how to link Javascript and CSS files to an HTML.